Innovation, Imagination, Intelligence

 "White and his team have learned a lot about aluminium construction since the debut of the groundbreaking, previous-generation XJ in 2003, and with the all-aluminium XK in 2006.
 Developments in computer-aided design, the introduction of intelligent new technologies, plus the opening of Jaguar's own space-age Virtual Reality Centre, where designers can interact with a life-size model of their creation, have allowed advanced construction techniques to evolve at a pace previously unimagined.

 The team has been able to devise innovative ways of reducing the number of components that make up the body structure.
 For example, the new XJ has switched from using three aluminium components in its doors, to a single-piece design, which is lighter, stiffer and more durable.
-It enables panel thickness to be shaved by 10 per cent, to reduce weight further, while strength is increased.
 In addition, approximately 50 per cent of the new XJ's body structure is made using recycled aluminium, saving massive amounts of energy and dramatically reducing emissions.

 To save further weight from the structure other light metals such as magnesium have been used.
 One example is the front section, where a large, single-piece magnesium casting is used to save additional weight and deliver a high-quality build.